snuhcs-course/swpp-2025-project-team-06/README.md

   - Select photos from search results to create tags
 - Tag
   - Create tag
+  - Manage(delete,rename) tags in a mytags screen.
   - Display tag albums in a grid on the home screen
   - View photos contained in a tag album
   - Delete tag albums
   - Delete tags from individual photos
+  - Add custom tag to individual photos
 - Recommend
   - Photo recommendations based on selected photos when creating a tag
   - Photo recommendations that fit a tag album, within the tag album